Note: Development and Testing purposes only. Not supported in production environments.

 5. Isolation.
 If you no longer need the AF Server.
 You can remove it easily.
 It won’t leave any temporary or configuration files on your container host.

-6. Able to use with container orchestration systems.
+6. Able to use with container orchestration systems such as Swarm or Service Fabric.

 For Windows 10,